Charlton Poster Award

 GSBS, Medical, MD/PhD, Dental, and Veterinary students are eligible to participate in the poster competition.
 The research presented must be the work of the student and completed during the student's enrollment at Tufts.

-Students initiate the process by submitting an abstract to the poster competition.
-Participants submit their abstracts to the GSBS Dean's Office by the published deadline.
+Students initiate the process by submitting an abstract.
+Participants must submit their abstracts via the online form by the deadline published by the GSBS office.
 Students prepare a poster describing the background and scientific findings related to their research.

 Deadline for Abstract Submission